hahacen/linear_mode_connectivity_transformer/README.md

 ## Overview
 With reference to this [paper](https://arxiv.org/abs/1912.05671), this project delves into the exploration of linear mode connectivity within Transformer models, specifically for language modeling tasks on the Penn Treebank dataset.
 The core objective revolves around understanding the model's stability to Stochastic Gradient Descent (SGD) noise and its implications for linear connectivity.
+## How to Use
+- The core functions are in `src` directory
+    - `src/model.py`
+      - define the transformer model in ths class `TransformerModel`
+      - `train(model: nn.Module)` and `roll_iter(model: nn.Module)` are used to train one epoch and iterate epochs
+      - `analysis(model, start_epoch = None, retrain_init = False)` is used to analyze the instability of two copies of network starting training from `start_epoch`
+      - `integrated_analysis` is used for "instability analysis during training"
+    - `src/util.py`
+        - include some utility functions for checkpoint saving\loading, and data process.

+1. change directory to src: `src`
+2. run the model `python model.py`
+3. the log will be saved to `src/runs`, which can be checked on Tensorboard
+4. the checkpoint is save to `src/checkpoint`
+5. the plots are saved to `graph`

 ## Key Concepts
 - **Error Barrier Height Analysis:** A critical measure to assess the stability of the network to SGD noise, focusing on the difference between supreme and expected error barriers.
 - **SGD Noise Generation:** The experimentation introduced noise by shuffling the training data batches, aiming to simulate different data ordering scenarios for the optimizer.